DecodEPFL/Contractive-Hamiltonian-Neural-ODEs/README.md

 ## Illustration 3
 We demonstrate that our proposed CH-NODE enjoys non-exploding gradients properties by design.
+The left figure shows the classification result for the double-circles dataset.
+The red and blue regions show the prediction of the classifier.
+The right figure exhibits the 2-norm of the backward sensitivity matrix (BSM).

 <p align="center">
   <img src="./Figures/Double_circles.png" alt="circles" width="400"/>
 <img src="./Figures/Grads_CHNODE.png" alt="GRADS" width="400"/>
 </p>

+### References

+[1] Kingma, D.P. and Ba, J., 2014.
+Adam: A method for stochastic optimization. arXiv preprint arXiv:1412.6980.